-A Family Stay at The Churchill Hotel London, Review – Over February half term we took the kids for a short trip to London.
+A Family Stay at The Churchill Hotel London, Review – We recently took the kids for a short trip to London.
 We stayed in two different hotels and in this review I am going to tell you about the first hotel we stayed in – The Churchill.
 The second night we stayed in Great Scotland Yard.
 The Churchill is in Marylebone, very close to Marble Arch and Hyde Park.
 It’s right on the end of Oxford Street too, so a perfect location for a shopping trip!

 We received a warm welcome as soon as we alighted from our taxi at The Churchill.
 My son put back the pull down taxi seats before he jumped out and the doorman noticed, complimenting him on his thoughtfulness – which made his day!
 It was a simple. but memorable touch.